 Regular expression queries allow you to search events that match a pattern.
-These queries must be enclosed in forward slash (/).
+These queries must be enclosed in quotation marks (" ") and forward slash (/).
 For example, to search for an initiator user name that ends with the character "a", you can specify the search query as follows:

-sun:/.\a/
+'''

+sun:"/.a/"

+'''